Hey guys :) :) Thanks again for such great questions! NEW BBC BRAIN MAP! http://www.bbc.co.uk/science/humanbody/body/interactives/organs/brainmap/

 University of Edinburgh

-Favourite thing to do in science To explore why different sides of the brain do different things
+Favourite thing to do in my job To explore why different sides of the brain do different things

 Why the right side of the brain prefers the left side of space